-A walking frame or crutches will help assist you to walk and will relieve some of the weight on your operated side.
+A walking frame or crutches will help assist you to walk and will relieve some of the weight on your operated leg.
 You will be told how much weight you can place on your operated leg by your surgeon.
+To use the walking frame, move the frame first, then the operated leg and then the other leg.